-Once I lost my job and started creeping closer and closer to bank foreclosure of my home, my credit score sank to an all time low of 410.
+Once I lost my job, and I was facing possible foreclosure on my home, my credit score sank to an all-time low of 410.

 As I started to pay off my debt, and get a handle on my finances, my credit score climbed.
-Last month when I purchased my new car and my credit report was pulled, it was a whopping 803.
+Two years ago when I purchased my new car, and my credit report was pulled, it was a whopping 803.
 I remember thinking “WOW!
 I’ve come a long way!”
 Even the finance specialist remarked, “Finance guys like me bow down to you.
 We never see scores like that; you can buy whatever you want.”

 2. You know how you can sometimes be late making payments?
-Well, if you are 90 days late that is deemed “severe” and all severe late payments are reported on your credit reports.
-These late payments stay on your report for 7 years but new creditors are less likely to give it much consideration after 2 years.
+Well, if you are 90 days late that is deemed “severe,” and all severe late payments are reported on your credit reports.
+These late payments stay on your report for seven years, but new creditors are less likely to give it much consideration after two years.

-3. Charge offs can occur after failure to make payment after 30 days although most lenders give you more than one month before a charge off occurs.
-They sell the debt to a collection agency and it remains on your credit report for 7 years from when the account was 180 days past due.
+3. Charge-offs can occur after failure to make payment after 30 days although most lenders give you more than one month before a charge off occurs.
+They sell the debt to a collection agency, and it remains on your credit report for seven years from when the account was 180 days past due.

-5. Settlements occur when you or someone on your behalf negotiates a settlement of your debt.
+5. Settlements happen when you or someone on your behalf negotiates a settlement of your debt.
 Typically the credit card company or bank will accept less than what is owed.
-Short sales fall into this category and yes, again it stays on your report for 7 years.
+Short sales fall into this category, and yes, again it stays on your report for seven years.

 6. Repossessions typically occur with cars – at least that’s what most people think.
 But the truth is any loan that is secured by an asset can be repossessed.
-Even after they come and take your asset you still may owe them money.
-Again it stays on the credit report for 7 years.
+Even after they come and take your asset, you still may owe them money.
+Again it stays on the credit report for seven years.

-7. Foreclosures have risen over the last several years and will remain on your credit score for 7 years.
+7. Foreclosures have risen over the last several years and will remain on your credit score for seven years.

-None of these sound all that wonderful and the fact that all of it stays on for 7 years or more can be frightening.
+None of these sound all that wonderful and the fact that all of it stays on for seven years or more can be frightening.